b-harvest/Canto/x/liquidstaking/spec/01_concepts.md

 * if softCap <= u <= optimal then, **fee rate =** `r0 + ((u - softcap) / (optimal - softcap) x slope1)`
 * if optimal < u <= hardCap then, **fee rate =** `r0 + slope1 + ((min(u, hardcap) - optimal) / (hardcap - optimal) x slope2)`

 An explanation of the parameters used in the above formula can be found in [](08_params.md).

+Fee rate is calculated at the beginning of the epoch and applied to every chunk delegation rewards.
-Fee is burned and the rest of the delegation reward goes to the reward pool.
+Calculated fee with fee rate is burned and the rest of the delegation reward goes to the reward pool.

-## Reward withdrawal
+## Reward withdrawal at discounted price

 The rewards accumulated on the **reward module account** can be withdrawn by anyone who has lsToken, at a discounted price.

 The discount rate is calculated as follows: `discount rate = reward module account's balance / (num paired chunks * chunk size)`

+The cap is 3% so the discount rate cannot exceed 3%.